yegor256/blog/_drafts/why-immutable.md

 description:
-  The article gives arguments about why classes/objects in object-oriented programming have to be immutable, i.e. never change their encapsulated state
+  The article gives arguments about why classes/objects in object-oriented programming have to be immutable, i.e. never modify their encapsulated state
 keywords:
   - object design
   - object thinking